 Preparing your application

-- Please fill out the visa application form:
+- Please fill out the visa application form and two declarations:

 Declaration 'Use of Mail Services'